Rudderless: Plot

-The film opens as Josh Manning (Miles Heizer) is recording his own songs in his college dorm room for demo and is interrupted by one of his floor mates looking for someone.
+Josh Manning (Miles Heizer) is a college student recording his own songs in his dorm room, but gets interrupted by one of his floor mates.
 He stops recording, annoyed at the interruption.
-Meanwhile, his father Sam Manning (Billy Crudup) has succeeded in landing a large account at his advertising firm, and calls Josh to celebrate with him and skip that day's classes.
-Josh tells him he cannot make it but his father insists, though Josh begins to make his way to the campus library anyway.
-Sam continues to wait at the bar where he told him to meet him and even leaves a message for Josh who has apparently stood him up.
-He is distracted by a news report of a school shooting incident at his son's campus library on the television in the bar.
+Meanwhile, his father, Sam Manning (Billy Crudup), has succeeded in landing a large account at his advertising firm, and calls Josh to celebrate with him.
+Josh tells him he cannot make it but his father insists.
+Sam continues to wait at a bar for Josh, who has apparently stood him up, but becomes distracted by a news report of a school shooting incident at Josh's college.

-Later, a memorial wake is being held at Josh's home by his mother, Emily (Felicity Huffman).
-It is inferred that Josh was one of the victims in the shooting.
-Due to the media coverage received, Sam has a difficult time being able to grieve in his own way with press being cordoned at the end of the street by police, and a news helicopter hovering above the family home.
-Sam is consoled by family and attendees while sitting alone to one side as his wife is greeting others.
-Sam walks into Josh's bedroom to look around, attempting to find some kind of understanding over the loss, and is interrupted by Kate Lucas (Selena Gomez), who tells Sam that she and Josh had been dating the year prior.
-Sam then makes his way to his own home and finds the media coverage is interfering with his daily life, and he eventually succumbs to alcoholism, as far as showing up intoxicated at his firm; acting erratically and kissing his receptionist in a drunken state, for which his employer is advising him to take time off to better cope with the situation.
+Later, a memorial wake is held at Josh's home by his mother and Sam's ex-wife, Emily (Felicity Huffman).
+It is implied that Josh was one of the victims in the shooting, and media coverage of the shooting is causing Sam to have a difficult time grieving.
+At the memorial, Sam is then confronted by Kate Lucas (Selena Gomez), who tells Sam that she and Josh had been dating the year prior.
+Afterwards, Sam goes home and finds the media coverage is interfering with his daily life, and he eventually succumbs to alcoholism.
+Due to Sam's erratic behavior, his employer advises him to take time off to better cope with the situation.